DevOps-Cert/linuxsystemadministration/README.md

 </details>

-#### TASK: Recover root password if nobody knows the root password on a machine or a sudo account:
+<details><summary>Recover root password if nobody knows the root password on a machine or a sudo account:</summary>

 ```
 #### HOLD left shift DURING BIOS POST.
 #### Select a kernel that says (recovery mode)